Washington Heights, Manhattan: Health

-Data on health indicators is compiled for each community district in the New York City Department of Health and Mental Hygiene's Community Health Profiles, the most recent of which was released in 2018.
-In Manhattan Community District 12 (Washington Heights and Inwood), there are 73 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 23.3 births to teenage mothers per 1,000 live births (19.3 per 1,000 citywide).
-The population of uninsured residents is estimated to be 14% (12% citywide).
+Data on health indicators is compiled for each community district in the New York City Department of Health and Mental Hygiene's Community Health Profiles.
+In Manhattan Community District 12 (Washington Heights and Inwood), as of the data released in 2018, there were 73 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 23.3 births to teenage mothers per 1,000 live births (19.3 per 1,000 citywide).
+The population of uninsured residents was estimated to be 14% (12% citywide).

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Community District 12 is 0.0078 mg/m3 (0.0075 mg/m3 citywide).
 13% of residents are smokers (14% citywide), 26% are obese (24% citywide), 13% are diabetic (11% citywide), and 28% have high blood pressure (28% citywide).
 Additionally, 24% of children are obese (20% citywide).
 81% of residents eat some fruits and vegetables every day (87% citywide).
 In 2018, 68% of residents described their health as "good", "very good", or "excellent" (78% citywide).
 For every supermarket, there are an estimated 13 bodegas.

 As of 2018, the overall life expectancy of Community District 12 is 84, 2.8 years greater than the citywide average and 5.3 years greater than the nationwide average.
-Its rates of premature death from cancer (39.1 per 100,000) and heart disease (26.1 per 100,000) are significantly lower than the citywide rates, although its drug-related death rate (9.6 per 100,000) is similar and suicide death rate (7.2 per 100,000) is higher.
+Its rates of premature death from cancer (39.1 per 100,000) and heart disease (26.1 per 100,000) are significantly lower than the citywide rates, although its drug-related death rate (9.6 per 100,000) is similar and its suicide death rate (7.2 per 100,000) is higher.

-NewYork–Presbyterian/Columbia University Irving Medical Center opened in 1928 as Columbia–Presbyterian, one of the first academic medical centers in the United States.
+NewYork–Presbyterian Hospital/Columbia University Irving Medical Center opened in 1928 as Columbia–Presbyterian, one of the first academic medical centers in the United States.
 It was known as the Columbia–Presbyterian Medical Center until 1998.
-The complex, located between 165th and 168th Streets west of Broadway, contains the Columbia University College of Physicians and Surgeons the medical school of Columbia University.
+The complex, located between 165th and 168th Streets west of Broadway, contains the Columbia University College of Physicians and Surgeons, the medical school of Columbia University.
 The campus also contains the Mailman School of Public Health, as well as Morgan Stanley Children's Hospital, New York City's only stand-alone children's hospital.
 In addition, NewYork–Presbyterian's Allen Hospital is located in Inwood.